News Photo

 As a leading compliance consultancy, Karma Management Global Consulting Solutions Pvt.
 Ltd. is dedicated to providing our clients with the latest insights and professional guidance on regulatory and compliance matters.
-The Union Budget 2024, presented by Finance Minister Nirmala Sitharaman, brings forth significant changes and proposals impacting various sectors, especially in taxation, labour laws, and compliance.
-This advisory note aims to highlight the key aspects of the budget, particularly focusing on its implications for compliance, the upcoming labour codes, and new ceilings for Provident Fund (PF) and Employees’ State Insurance (ESI).
+The Union Budget 2024, presented by Finance Minister Nirmala Sitharaman, introduces significant changes impacting taxation, labour-related compliance and digitised governance.
+This advisory highlights key aspects of the budget, focusing on implications for compliance, the upcoming labour codes, and related statutory ecosystems including Provident Fund and Employees’ State Insurance.

-The Union Budget 2024 has introduced several pivotal changes in the income tax regime.
-The new tax regime, now the default option, offers exemption limit of ₹3 lakhs and an increased standard deduction of ₹75,000 for salaried employees.
-The revised tax slabs under the new regime are structured to provide relief across various income levels, encouraging taxpayers to adopt the simplified tax structure.
+The Union Budget 2024 introduced pivotal changes in the income tax regime.
+The new tax regime is positioned as the default option with an exemption limit of ₹3 lakhs and an increased standard deduction of ₹75,000 for salaried employees.
+The revised slabs are structured to provide relief across income levels and encourage adoption of a simplified tax structure.

 Up to 3,00,000 Up to 3,00,000 0% 0.00